serl/ttrss-heroku/README.md

 ### Solution #2

-You could fire worker dyno with the `update-daemon` command (and let it eat a lot of free dyno hours).
+You could fire worker dyno with the `update-daemon` command (but think about those juicy dyno hours).

 ## Feed icons are disappearing!

-I've a solution for you.
+There's a solution!
 Create an account on Amazon Web Services, a bucket on S3 (names are unique on the platform) and credentials to access to it from IAM.
 When you have all this, set these variables on the application (change where needed):

 ```sh
 $ heroku config:set \